Xifaxan for IBS(Irritable Bowel Syndrome)

 Side Effects:

-Some of the most common side effects of Xifaxan include nausea, vomiting, constipation, bloating, gas, stomach discomfort, feeling as if you need to empty your bowels right away, feeling as if your bowels aren’t totally empty, headache, dizziness, tiredness, or swelling in your hands, feet, or body.
+Some of the most common side effects of Xifaxan include nausea, vomiting, constipation, bloating, gas, stomach discomfort, feeling as if you need to empty your bowels right away, feeling as if your bowels aren’t empty, headache, dizziness, tiredness, or swelling in your hands, feet, or body.

 For long-term maintenance of remission from overt hepatic encephalopathy, Rifaximin is safe and well-tolerated.